These Thai-style Chicken Dumplings are simple to make and bursting with flavor, served with a savory homemade peanut butter dipping sauce.

 - Spicy: add chili flakes or more garlic for extra punch.

-- Vegetarian: make vegetarian or vegan by using plant-based fillings such as tofu, mushrooms, and various vegetables, and using vegan-friendly wrappers.
+- Vegetarian: make vegetarian or vegan by using plant-based fillings such as tofu, mushrooms, various vegetables, and using vegan-friendly wrappers.
+See our Vegetable Potstickers recipe.

 Storage